 My sympathy is muted because his anger over the photos is misplaced.
 It’s smart for police to take evidence photos; now there’s no dispute that Wilder was in fact inside the trash can.
 So why shouldn’t the police release evidence of trespass by public figures in the town?
 Seems to me it’s public record, just like a mug shot would be.

-And had his neighbor taken the photos and put them on their own web site, would Wilder have a fit over it?
+And had his neighbor taken the photos and put them on his own web site, would Wilder have a fit over it?
 I doubt it.

 There’s only one person to blame here: Wilder.
 Someone who has “three or four drinks” over the course of an evening doesn’t black out and do stupid things like dump out a neighbor’s trash can to take a nap.
 This is a case of “I take responsibility, but…!” — which is hardly true acceptance of responsibility for one’s actions.